Section 1 General Provisions

 Section 6 Ownership of Rights; Infringement of Rights by Third Parties

 Article 6.2 Indication of Rights

-2. Company will separately provide each Subscriber with digital data for logos by electronic means.
+3. Company will separately provide each Subscriber with digital data for logos (digital data is available for download at the bottom of the Logo Rules and Regulations page) by electronic means.

 Article 6.3 Infringement of Rights by Third Parties

 1. If a Subscriber discovers that a third party will, or is likely to, infringe any rights in or to the Software, the Subscriber shall immediately notify Company to that effect.

 2. If Company receives the notice provided for in Article 6.3 paragraph 1, it will, at its own discretion, decide whether or not to eliminate the infringement or take measures to resolve it.
 If in taking any of those measures Company requests the cooperation of the Subscriber in question, the Subscriber shall cooperate with Company to a reasonable extent.